xdmushui/partner-center-sdk/develop/update-a-customer-s-qualifications.md

 ---
-title: Update a customer's qualification
+title: Update a customer's qualifications
-description: Learn how to update a customer's qualifications via synchronous screening or vetting, including the address associated with the profile. ms.date: 12/04/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to update a customer's qualifications via asynchronous screening or vetting, including the address associated with the profile. ms.date: 12/04/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
-author: dineshvu
+author: jobiesel
-ms.author: dineshvu
+ms.author: jobiesel
-# Relates to synchronous screening or vetting.
+# Relates to asynchronous screening or vetting.
 ---

-# Update a customer's qualification via synchronous validation
+# Update a customer's qualifications asynchronously

 **Applies To**

 - Partner Center

-Updates a customer's qualification.
+Updates a customer's qualifications asynchronously.

-A partner can update a customer's qualification to be "Education" or "GovernmentCommunityCloud".
+A partner can update a customer's qualifications asynchronously to be "Education" or "GovernmentCommunityCloud".
 Other values, "None" and "Nonprofit", cannot be set.

 ## Prerequisites